-> Outbound Proxy Front End MBG-EX01: When the user has examined proxy through client access server option for the send connector, then it will receive outgoing emails.
+Outbound Proxy Front End MBG-EX01: When the user has examined proxy through the client access server option for the send connector, it will receive outgoing emails.
 It means the transport connector receives from transport service only when the option proxy through client access is examined through a proxy.

-> Client Proxy MBG-EX01: it is the hub transport connector and connects with port number 465.
+Client Proxy MBG-EX01: It is the hub transport connector and connects with port number 465.
 It receives the IMAP and POP connection from the proxy coming from Client Front End MBG-EX01.

-> You can check the settings of these connectors and then ask an external user to send an email to your account.
+You can check the settings of these connectors and then ask an external user to send an email to your account.

 What to do if emails are inaccessible because of EDB corruption?